patrickbucher/docs/tls/tls-mastery.md

 ## ACME Registration

 The ACME client creates a key pair to identify the client.
-The client contact's the CS's server, accepts its terms and conditions.
+The client contact's the CA's server, accepts its terms and conditions.
 The server then registers an account identified by the client's public key.
 This key is then used to sign further interaction between client and server.